sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Chapter 1: The importance of context

-To consider context is strongly encouraged before building a visualization.
+To consider context is strongly encouraged before building any visualization.
+The underlying situations to take into consideration:
+* Who is your audience?
+* What do you need them to know or do?
+* How will you communicate?
+What is the medium of choice?

 #### Exploratory vs. explanatory analysis
 *	Ex_plor_atory: understand the data to determine what is noteworthy to show the audience